Marchers ask Trump to 'liberate' Hong Kong, as clashes erupt - Pattaya Mail

 A group of protesters sang “The Star-Spangled Banner” before handing over an appeal letter to a U.S. Consulate official.

-Protesters burned cardboard boxes and other debris to start a fire at one of the exits.
-A barricade was set on fire at a nearby street, but firefighters quickly snuffed it out.

-The government said some protesters also blocked traffic at a major thoroughfare near City Hall in the area, paralyzing traffic.
-Riot police chased groups of protesters down several roads as night fell, searching dozens of young people on the street and at the next two subway stations after Central.
+Police fired multiple rounds of tear gas in the Causeway Bay shopping area after protesters heckled them and refused to leave.
+They also searched dozens of young people on the street and inside subway stations.

+At the Mong Kok police station, clashes took place for a third straight night.
+Police fired projectiles at an angry crowd that was shining laser beams, and several people were detained.

 The U.S. State Department said in a travel advisory Friday that Beijing has undertaken a propaganda campaign “falsely accusing the United States of fomenting unrest in Hong Kong.”
-It said U.S. citizens and embassy staff have been the target of the propaganda and urged them to exercise increased caution.
+It said U.S. citizens and embassy staff were targeted and urged them to exercise increased caution.

-Some American legislators are pressing Trump to take a tougher stand on Hong Kong.
-But Trump has said little in public since recommending on Twitter in mid-August that Chinese President Xi Jinping “meet directly and personally” with the protesters.
+U.S. House Speaker Nancy Pelosi said in a statement Wednesday that Hong Kong residents deserve real autonomy and freedom from fear.
+She urged an end to police violence against protesters and said Congress looks forward to “swiftly advancing” the Hong Kong bill.

-The Senate majority leader, Mitch McConnell, said last week that he would recommend Trump take “more forceful action” if Chinese authorities crush the demonstrations.
-The protests are an embarrassment to China’s ruling Communist Party less than one month before the Oct.
+The protests are an embarrassment to China’s ruling Communist Party ahead of the Oct.
 1 celebration of its 70th anniversary in power.

-Sunday’s rally followed violent clashes the previous two nights between protesters and police at several subway stations.

-Wong, who just returned from Taiwan, where he gave speeches on Hong Kong’s protests, and is due to visit Germany and the U.S., said the court had approved his overseas trips.
+Wong had just returned from Taiwan, where he gave speeches on Hong Kong’s protests, and is due to visit Germany and the U.S. He said a court had approved his overseas trips.

 He described his detention as a procedural hiccup and said he expected to be released Monday.
 His prosecution comes less than two months after his release from prison for a two-month sentence related to the 2014 protests.